 Big City Films, a Detroit base, Emmy award-winning, writing, producing and directing team, has produced five documentaries for television and the home video market over the past few years.
 We believe the impact of How We Saved Detroit: Pensions and Picassos will provide its audiences with a deeper understanding of how the bankruptcy effected everyone in metro Detroit while serving as a cautionary tale for audiences across the country.

-This story of redemption and hope needs to be told.
-The documentary gives a sweeping account of a city rising from the ashes of financial ruin, backroom intrigue, life changing choices and political rebirth.
-It is the story of the struggle to reinvent one of America’s iconic cities - Detroit, Michigan.
+How We Saved Detroit: Pensions and Picassos is a story of redemption and hope, a documentary that gives a sweeping account of the financial ruin, backroom intrigue, personal strife, heartache and political rebirth in the struggle to reinvent one of America’s great cities, Detroit, Michigan.

 Big City Films will partner with local organizations to develop and present the community engagement portion of the “How We Saved Detroit: Pensions and Picassos” project.
 The community events will take place throughout the metropolitan area with a series of film screenings and discussions.
 The multiple events will promote a better understanding of the Detroit bankruptcy.
 But more importantly, the events will also provide audience members the opportunity to engage a financial professional for personal financial health information and advice.